Fill your College Details

 1. What are the software myths in software engineering?

-Software myths are misconceptions or false beliefs about the software development process that can lead to unrealistic expectations, poor decision-making, and project failures.
+Software myths are misconceptions or false beliefs about the software engineering process that can lead to unrealistic expectations, poor decision-making, and project failure.

 2. Why is it important to debunk software myths?

-Debunking software myths helps align stakeholder expectations, improves communication, and ensures more accurate planning and execution in software projects.
+By debunking software myths, we can align stakeholder expectations, improve communication, and provide more accurate software project planning and execution.

 3. What are the common types of software myths?